Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP Specification

 \begin{proposition}[Cold-call Implementation] maGLP's binary Cold-call transaction from $p$ to $q$ is correctly implemented by madGLP's Send and Receive transactions via the index-0 serializer. \end{proposition}

-\begin{proof} maGLP Cold-call$(p,q)$ sends term $T$ establishing shared variable pairs.
-In madGLP: $p$ globalizes $T$ to $T_p^\uparrow$; Send at $p$ places the message in the channel; Receive at $q$ localizes to $T_q^\downarrow$; global links are established.
+\begin{proof} maGLP Cold-call$(p,q)$ transfers \texttt{msg}$(q,X)$ from $p$'s network output stream to $q$'s network input stream, establishing shared variable pairs.
+In madGLP: $p$ globalizes \texttt{msg}$(q,X)$ (Remark~\ref{rem:network-output-processing}); Send at $p$ places the serializer message in the channel; Receive at $q$ localizes it and appends it to $q$'s network input stream; global links for the variables of $X$ are established.
 By Lemma~\ref{lem:globalize-localize}, $\pi$ maps the result to the maGLP Cold-call result. \end{proof}